Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{everberation} chambers (RCs) are now widely used in a large range of applications such as electromagnetic compatibility testings \cite{Besnier2013book} and antenna characteristic measurement.
-The latter includes not only average quantities such as radiation efficiency \cite{Holloway2012,Krouka2022biased} but also line-of-sight contributions such as radar cross-section \cite{Reis2021,Soltane2018} and gain pattern \cite{Lemoine2013,Garcia2014,Soltane2020}.
-An important parameter to characterize an RC is its quality factor ($Q$-factor) which describes the capability of a chamber to store energy.
-This $Q$-factor is often referred as a composite $Q$-factor as it can be decomposed over a wide range of loss mechanisms including wall losses, loaded objects losses, aperture losses and antenna losses, each of those mechanisms being related to a corresponding $Q$-factor \cite{Hill1998}.
-In particular, antennas can not be avoided for any electromagnetic measurement and their contribution to the overall losses can be significant, especially in the lower frequency range \cite{Genender2010}.
-Therefore, it is important to have models to describe their absorbing properties in such an environment.
-Also, such models are of interest to perform contactless antenna measurements within RCs \cite{Krouka2022}.
+\IEEEPARstart{R}{everberation} chambers (RCs) are now widely used in a broad range of applications, including electromagnetic compatibility testing \cite{Besnier2013book} and antenna characterization.
+The latter encompasses not only average quantities, such as radiation efficiency \cite{Holloway2012,Krouka2022biased}, but also line-of-sight contributions, including radar cross-section (RCS) \cite{Reis2021,Soltane2018} and gain patterns \cite{Lemoine2013,Garcia2014,Soltane2020}.
+An important parameter for characterizing an RC is its quality factor ($Q$-factor), which describes the chamber's ability to store energy.
+This $Q$-factor is often referred to as a composite $Q$-factor, as it can be decomposed into several loss mechanisms, including wall losses, losses due to loaded objects, aperture losses, and antenna losses, each corresponding to a specific contribution to the overall RC $Q$-factor \cite{Hill1998}.
+In particular, antennas are essential for any electromagnetic measurement, and their contribution to the overall losses can be significant, especially at lower frequencies \cite{Loughry1991,Genender2010}.
+Therefore, it is important to develop models that accurately describe their absorbing properties in such environments.
+Moreover, such models are valuable for enabling noninvasive antenna characterization within RCs \cite{Krouka2022,Galesloot2023}, avoiding the use of cables that can disturb the impedance and radiation properties of the antenna under test \cite{Icheln1999,Huitema2014}.